 Being trapped in difficult, stressful, and even traumatic situations builds resilience.
 Bullying will toughen those little darlings right up!

-PTSD and anxiety are all made up conditions anyway – people just need to harden up and deal with the reality of life.
+PTSD and anxiety are all made up conditions anyway – children just need to harden up and deal with the reality of life and learn to live in the real world.

 11. They won’t learn to focus or sit still